Why Imported Cars Are Harder to Insure

 | Modification Receipts | Documents compliance and upgrade costs |

 If your vehicle is from Japan, providing auction data from platforms like Goo-net or USS Tokyo can help establish a defensible market value for the appraisal.
-JDM values have appreciated significantly as iconic models become legal to import under the 25-year rule, and insurers increasingly recognize this.
+JDM values have appreciated significantly as iconic models become legal to import under the 25-year rule — and with tariff-driven demand pushing prices higher in 2025–2026, locking in an agreed value policy sooner rather than later is a smart move.

 Frequently Asked Questions